datumbox/datumbox-framework/README.md

 Bug Reports
 -----------

 Despite the fact that parts of the Framework have been used in commercial applications, not all classes are equally used/tested.
-Currently the framework is in Beta version, so you should expect some changes on the public APIs on future versions.
+Currently the framework is in Alpha version, so you should expect some changes on the public APIs on future versions.
 If you spot a bug please [submit it as an Issue](https://github.com/datumbox/datumbox-framework/issues) on the official Github repository.

 Contributing
 ------------

 The Framework can be improved in many ways and as a result any contribution is welcome.
-By far the most important part missing from the Framework is multithread support and the ability of using the framework from command line.
+By far the most important feature missing from the Framework is the ability to use it from command line or from other languages such as Python.
 Other important enhancements include improving the documentation, the test coverage and the examples, improving the architecture of the framework and supporting more Machine Learning and Statistical Models.
-Please consider contributing if you want to keep this project alive.
+If you make any useful changes on the code, please consider contributing them by sending a pull request.

 Acknowledgements
 ----------------